Front Row Wrestling: FRW Granite State Championship

 The FRW Granite State Championship was a secondary professional wrestling championship defended in Front Row Wrestling.
-As its name suggests, the title was contested in matches specifically in the state of New Hampshire and existed from 2005 until FRW's merger with NWA Liberty States, the National Wrestling Alliance affiliate in Massachusetts, in 2010.
+As its name suggests, the title was contested in matches specifically in the state of New Hampshire and existed from 2005 until present, despite FRW's merger with NWA Liberty States, the National Wrestling Alliance affiliate in Massachusetts, in 2010, Tough Talk Tony Spencer still defends this championship actively.